 Thursday 25 January 1940

 Winter War Army Operations: At Lahde, the Soviets have been scouting out Finnish positions.
-The Soviet 123rd Rifle Division (Col. Alyabushev) has built dugouts with stoves and engaged in a training programme in preparation for a new offensive.
+The Soviet 123rd Rifle Division (Col. Alyabushev) has built dugouts with stoves and engaged in a training program in preparation for a new offensive.
 The three regiments of the division are kept well back from the front, approximately 2 km, with company-strength forces to keep an eye on the Finns.

 Alyabushev is a taskmaster who gets his men ready.
 Morale is high.
-New guns are brought up and put into position, so many that it is difficult to locate them all to best advantage.
+New guns are brought up and put into position, so many that it is difficult to locate them all to the best advantage.
 The scouts capture some Finnish prisoners and also locate the key defensive features.
 One is the large "Millionaire bunker" on Tongue Hill, another the "Poppius bunker" in the center of the line.
 This is one of the best-fortified sections of the entire Mannerheim Line.

 Two 152 mm guns are sited for the express purpose of destroying the Millionaire bunker.
 The Soviet troops have enough time and manpower to construct elaborate wooden casements for the guns.
-They are in position and ready for action by today, but there is thick fog which cancels the opening of the assault until the weather clears.
+They are in position and ready for action by today, but there is some thick fog which cancels the opening of the assault until the weather clears.

 At Summa, the 7,000-shell daily bombardment continues.

 |"Ski Troops Halt Mechanized Soviets."
 The Orange Leader (Orange, Tex.), Vol. 27, No. 21, Ed.
 1 Thursday, January 25, 1940.|

 Soviet planes sink Finnish freighter Notung in a bomb attack.
 The crew reports that the Soviets strafed the survivors in their lifeboat.